leventemo/lvnt/src/data/blog/_2026/macho.md

 description: "Live hard?
 Meh."
 ---

 An erect penis is just a balloon, filled with blood rather than air.
-The harder it is, the closer it is to popping.
+Like a balloon, the harder it is, the closer it is to popping.
 Consider this before you fabricate a philosophy for yourself to guide you through life, macho.